Executive Summary

 Does bTrade provide strategic consulting services?

-What industries benefit from strategic MFT consulting?
+Which industries benefit most from strategic Managed File Transfer consulting?

-Why are organizations modernizing their MFT environments?
+Why are organizations modernizing their Managed File Transfer environments?